Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

 Since Mockzilla shouldn't be included in production binaries, we recommend creating a new product flavour specifically for the mock and only including this dependency for this variant.

-=== "KMM"
+=== "KMP"
-    For KMM projects this will require creating a new KMM module in your project specifically for the mock.
+    For KMP projects this will require creating a new KMP module in your project specifically for the mock.

 === "Flutter"
     Flutter itself doesn't support product flavours in the same way as Android or iOS, however we can use different Dart